ramiel/router.js/README.md

 ###  4.8. <a name='Exithandlers'></a>Exit handlers

-You can attach handlers that are executed when the user leave a route.
+You can attach handlers that are executed when the user leaves a route.
 The syntax is the same as `get` and the callback receives the same arguments

 ```js
 router